sandrocottusthefirst/Epic/Characters/Rajbhanji.md

-bhanji of [rajmata](Rajmata), sister of chota beta, gets along well with him, he comes to her for advice, confidante type. future problem for chota beta when she is stubborn about marriage etc.
+bhanji of [rajmata](Rajmata), daughter of [father caesar](Father%20Caesar.md), sister of chota beta, gets along well with him, he comes to her for advice, confidante type. future problem for chota beta when she is stubborn about marriage etc.
+Is competent, but doesn't want the throne.
+Free spirit, thinks a crown would only hinder her.
+Has had a sheltered upbringing, sometimes doesn't understand the motivations of her brothers, as in "I don't get why these guys are fighting for golden shackles".